AkshathRaghav/cubot.io/README.md

 ```
 <br>

 3. To solve, use solve() which gives you the solution as a String ( you can use this if you want in your projects ).
-Or if you just want to solve your cube, just print the solution returned. <br>
+Or if you just want to solve your cube, print the solution returned. <br>

 **Note : In case the String[] used while making the object is wrong or faulty you will have to re-enter the Strings.
 If they are all of same length, then Cubot will let you know if an edge is flipped or a corner is flipped.
 In either of the two cases, Cubot will stop solving, give you the output till there, and then let you know that something is wrong.**